 Cannondale E-Bike Selection

 In addition to the popular models that we’ve reviewed above, Cannondale also manufactures a large number of electric bicycles.
-The brand has e-bikes in all categories, such as road, mountain, fitness, urban, and touring.
+Cannondale e-bikes are available in all categories, such as road, mountain, fitness, urban, and touring.

 When it comes to the components, Cannondale uses Mahle, Bosch, Ebikemotion, and Shimano electric motors and batteries.
 The selection includes both mid-drive and rear hub motors and the batteries are seamlessly integrated on all models.
 Cannondale sticks to making Class 1 and Class 3 e-bikes with pedal assistance only and no throttle.

 When it comes to pricing, the cheapest models cost around $2,500, which is not too bad for a Cannondale e-bike.
 The most advanced models will cost you around $10,000, which mostly includes e-road bikes.
-On average, be prepared to pay around $4,000 for a mid-range e-bike in any category.
+On average, be prepared to pay around $4,000 for a mid-range e-bike.

 Cannondale’s e-road bikes are proper performance machines.
 These are not heavy and clunky two-wheelers that you’d struggle to get moving if the battery runs out.
 They are lightweight, streamlined race bikes that will help you go faster and ride longer, but you’ll still be doing the brunt of the work.